 Creating a ‘Covid-19’ volunteering opportunity on the Volunteering Wales website in order to recruit and manage temporary volunteers beyond the lockdown should continue to be a consideration.
 There remains a specific Covid–19 category for opportunities, which enables people to search for these easily.

 County Voluntary Councils, can advise on what ‘locally grown’ neighbourhood opportunities there are to support those who have self-isolated who need extra support, for example, with food deliveries and may still require this type of support now and into the future.

-Since the beginning of March more than 19,000 new volunteers registered via the Volunteering Wales and County Voluntary Council websites, so opportunities continue to arise through those online platforms.
+Since the beginning of the pandemic, many thousands of new volunteers have registered via the Volunteering Wales and County Voluntary Council websites, so opportunities continue to arise through those online platforms.

 Changes to legislation